• Skip to primary navigation

 • 1-3 TBS Cold Water

 • Powdered sugar is not created equally.
 Many packages of powdered sugar only list the ingredient "Powdered Sugar" on the packaging.
-The reality is powder sugar is conventionally made by combining sugar and usually corn starch and grinding it until it is in a powdered form leaving the powdered sugar products.
+The reality is powder sugar is conventionally made by combining sugar and usually corn starch and grinding it until it is in a powdered form, leaving the powdered sugar products.
 To avoid the grains in conventional powdered sugar, I ALWAYS buy Wholesome Brand Organic Powdered Sugar.
-It uses tapioca starch as the starch when producing their powdered sugar and therefore does not contain the grains.
+It uses tapioca starch as the starch when producing its powdered sugar and, therefore, does not contain the grains.

 Tips and Tricks